513-3-5/rAIlify/readme.md

 ### Input / Structured Data Structure

-The following data structure is expected out of the image analysis:
+The following data structure is expected out of the image analysis.
+It is used for forming a graph data structure that can easily be visualized and be used for further processes.

 ```json
 [